Sheemzy/mini-minipic/README.md

 ## Presentation

 (mini)miniPIC is a playground for computer science and HPC experiments applied to the Particle-In-Cell method.
-The project is based on the [miniPIC](https://github.com/Maison-de-la-Simulation/miniPIC) solver.
+The project is based on the [miniPIC](https://github.com/Maison-de-la-Simulation/miniPIC) pedagogical solver.

 > [!WARNING]
 > (mini)miniPIC is not a code intended to be used for numerical simulation of physical cases.